bpoudel7/Firmware-Threat-Modeling-Template/README.md

 MS-TMT uses concept of Process to model a piece of code that perform one specific function.
 This templates follows the same trend.
 The firmware APIs or modules are modeled as Process.

 ### Process
-Process can be a firmware module like firmware update module, or internal key management module, or interrupt handling module, protocol parser module, or an API that performs a very specific function.
+Process can be a firmware module like a firmware update module, or an internal key management module, or an interrupt handling module, a protocol parser module, or an API that performs a very specific function.

 #### Attributes of a Process